 What are the benefits to me if I'm successful in my application for a home-based position?

-Our staff members who are home-based tell us that there are a number of positive reasons for working from home.
+Our home-based staff tell us that there are lots of positive reasons for working from home:

-Your work is, quite literally, on your doorstep.
-This means that at either end of your day you can arrive at work and be home in minutes.
+Your work is on your doorstep.
+At either end of your day you can arrive at work and be home in minutes.

 You can save time travelling.
 And you'll have no commuting costs, which for some people can be thousands of pounds every year.